 Ancient Theatre of Philippopolis

 If you’re interested in visiting Plovdiv, then it is likely that you are already familiar with its incredibly preserved ancient amphitheatre.
-The Ancient Theatre of Philippopolis is the most iconic monument in Plovdiv and it is one of the best-preserved amphitheatres of its kind.
+The Ancient Theatre of Philippopolis is the most iconic monument in Plovdiv and this Roman theatre is one of the best-preserved amphitheatres of its kind.

 Although today this is Plovdiv’s main tourist draw, the amphitheatre wasn’t actually discovered until the early 1980s as there have been buildings stacked on top of it for thousands of years.
 Though a good portion of it is still in its original form, a lot of the theatre has also been reconstructed by archaeologists to make it look similar to what it would have looked at during ancient times.